 The non-insured Ozempic cost ranges between $1,205 and $1,368, depending on the Ozempic pen size purchased.

 Novo Nordisk offers an Ozempic savings card for eligible commercially-insured patients.
-That can bring the price down to as low as $25 for three-month prescriptions.
+That can decrease the price to as low as $25 for three-month prescriptions.

 Cancel My Prescription